 - a.
-Refunds identified above are for the Tuition Fees ONLY (Tuition Fees are those identified in the marketing brochure/website or on the agreement as course fees). - b.
-Incidental fees are all other fees apart from Tuition Fees and Enrolment Fees, e.g. Material Fees.
-ONLY the "unspent" amount will be returned.
-If the cost of the service or material has already been incurred this will NOT be refunded. - c.
-Fee refunds for special circumstances (illness, family circumstances) may be agreed upon, on an individual basis, at the discretion of the management of Australian Institute of Language. - d.
-Where the learner has paid for other fees, including material fees, then only the "unspent" portion will be returned. - e.
-For RPL, the minimum fee is \$750 each unit for Diploma courses and \$750 each unit for Advanced Diploma courses that will cover most situations; however, where extra work is required by Australian Institute of Language to validate your prior learning, Australian Institute of Language reserves the right to apply additional charges, these will be agreed with the applicant and are non-refundable. - f.
-All date calculations are based on the date the form is received by Australian Institute of Language, not the date the learner completed the form (if different). - g.
-The LLN assessment is free of charges to the prospective student.
+Enrolment fees are non-refundable. - b.
+Fee refunds for special circumstances (illness, family circumstances) may be agreed upon, on an individual basis, at the discretion of the management of Australian Institute of Language. - c.
+Where the learner has paid for other fees, including material fees, then only the "unspent" portion will be returned.
+If the cost of the service or material has already been incurred this will NOT be refunded. - d.
+For RPL, the minimum fee is \$750 each unit for Diploma courses and \$750 each unit for Advanced Diploma courses that will cover most situations; however, where extra work is required by Australian Institute of Language to validate your prior learning, Australian Institute of Language reserves the right to apply additional charges, these will be agreed with the applicant and are non-refundable. - e.
+All date calculations are based on the date the form is received by Australian Institute of Language, not the date the learner completed the form (if different). - f.
+The LLN assessment is free of charges to the prospective student. - g.
+Course fees are not transferable to another person.

-\ The fees and charges are subject to change from time to time.
+^{} The fees and charges are subject to change from time to time.
 For the most recent information, please visit Australian Institute of Language's website or contact Australian Institute of Language's administration.